aymane28/aymane28/README.md

 ### Hey 👋

-- I'm Aymane AFDARI, 22 years old, a Software Engineer Student
+- I am Aymane.
+I have 22 years old, I'm a Software Engineer Student
 - :computer: I principaly code on PHP with Symfony
 - I use Html, CSS, SQL
 - I also use Devops with Docker